Waziup/smart-irrigation-waziapp/build-local/README.md

 Adding default test devices to WaziEdge and configuring IIWA's configuration files
 ---

 Before running the scripts below, ensure that Wazi-Edge and MongoDB servers are running.
-We can automatically add the starter-kit default test devices.
-In a command line window:
+Then you have to add the starter-kit default test devices.
+In a terminal window:

 	> cd intel-irris-waziapp-local
 	> cd build-local\scripts